Healthdirect Free Australian health advice you can count on.

 Haemorrhoids

-Haemorrhoids are itchy or painful lumps that occur in and around the anus.
-The lumps contain swollen blood vessels.
-Haemorrhoids can cause bleeding when you go to the toilet (do a poo) — you might notice bright red blood on the toilet paper or in the toilet.
-If you find blood on the toilet paper or in the toilet, always seek medical advice.
+Haemorrhoids are itchy or painful lumps of swollen veins in and around the anus.
+Haemorrhoids can cause bleeding and pain.
+You might notice bright red blood on the toilet paper or in the toilet.
+Haemorrhoids are diagnosed by a doctor examining the anus and anal canal.

 Learn more here about the development and quality assurance of healthdirect content.